hakonmagnus/newton-oldrep/README.md

 <h2 align="center">Install</h2>

 To build and install Newton, you will need CMake and a C++17-capable compiler.
-CLone the repository and create your build directory:
+Clone the repository and create your build directory:

 ```sh